-Health and Nutrition Services is committed to providing timely and accurate information through our COVID-19 Communications to ensure all Child Nutrition Program Operators are able to stay informed with all COVID-19 guidance released by USDA and ADE.
+Health and Nutrition Services (HNS) is committed to providing timely and accurate information through our HNS Communications to ensure all Child Nutrition Program operators get informed with all COVID-19 guidance released by USDA and ADE.

 USDA has released several waivers that apply to different Child Nutrition Programs.
-Program Operators have the ability to opt in to the following waivers below for the Child Nutrition Program being operated.
-Elections and approvals under the initial SFSP/SSO waivers for Parent Pickup, Distribution Plan for Multiple Days and Area Eligibility Waiver (starting in March) are valid under this SFSP/SSO extension (September-June); no further action is needed.
+Program operators have the ability to opt into the following waivers below for the Child Nutrition Program being operated.
+Elections and approvals under the initial SFSP/SSO waivers for Parent Pickup, Distribution Plan for Multiple Days and Area Eligibility Waiver (starting in March 2020) are valid under this SFSP/SSO extension (through September 30, 2021); no further action is needed.
 If a Program operator has been approved for the Parent Pickup and Distribution Plan for Multiple Days waivers under NSLP for SY 2020-2021, these elections and approvals do not apply for SFSP/SSO.
 The Meal Pattern Waiver must be submitted and approved on a case-by-case basis.
 The SFSP Meal Pattern Waiver expires June 30, 2021.

 United States Department of Agriculture, Food and Nutrition Services, is providing additional funds through two temporary reimbursement programs, School Programs Emergency Operational Costs Reimbursement Program and Child and Adult Care Food Program Emergency Operational Costs Reimbursement Program.
 These programs will provide eligible operators additional reimbursements for emergency operating costs they incurred during the months of March-June 2020.